Sunday, February 15, 2026

 Walk in Truth and Integrity

-Search me, O Lord, and try me; test my soul and my heart.
+Search me, O Lord, and try me;

-For your mercy is before my eyes, and I walk in Your truth.
+For your mercy is before my eyes,

 (Psalm 26:2-3)

-Father in heaven, You have given me a heart to be more than content and satisfied with the love, graces, blessings, healing and miracles that You bring me each day.
+You have given me a heart to be more than content and satisfied with the love, graces, blessings, healing and miracles that You bring me each day.

 I can truly say that indeed, You have freed me from the clutches of those who takes advantage of their position in order to materially enrich themselves.
 Although I am no longer part of corrupt politics, I pray for them O Lord that You will give them your heart of love so that they may be true servants of Your people.